freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1418.1

 Run the script and rent the next bike on the list.
 Use the customer with `555-5555` as their phone number.
+When you are done, exit the program.

 #### HINTS

 - Enter `./bike-shop.sh` in the terminal and press enter
-- The customer with phone number `555-5555` should have the first four bikes rented
+- The customer with phone number `555-5555` should have at least four bikes rented

 ## 1420. echo ' M e '